nixworks/public/news/2015/12/20/README.md

 ##### Territorial disputes in the South China Sea
 ### [Vietnam is reported to be preparing for a possible military conflict with China over territorial claims in the South China Sea. ](/news/2015/12/20/vietnam-is-reported-to-be-preparing-for-a-possible-military-conflict-with-china-over-territorial-claims-in-the-south-china-sea.md)
-_Context: China, South China Sea, China-Vietnam relations, Vietnam, Territorial disputes in the South China Sea_
+_Context: South China Sea, Vietnam, China-Vietnam relations, Territorial disputes in the South China Sea, China_

 ##### Syrian Civil War
 ### [A missile-strike in Jaramana in southern Syria kills high-ranking Lebanese Hezbollah commander Samir Kuntar and eight National Defence Force (NDF) personnel.
 The responsibility for the incident taken by the Free Syrian Army, though Hezbollah alleges Israeli involvement.
 Kuntar was the longest serving Lebanese prisoner in Israel until his release in 2008.
 On April 22, 1979 Kuntar and his team broke into an apartment building and kidnapped a father, 31-year-old Danny Haran, and his 4-year-old daughter, Einat, taking them to a nearby beach and killing them. ](/news/2015/12/20/a-missile-strike-in-jaramana-in-southern-syria-kills-high-ranking-lebanese-hezbollah-commander-samir-kuntar-and-eight-national-defence-force.md)
-_Context: release in 2008, Syria, Syrian Civil War, Lebanese, Hezbollah, Jaramana, Samir Kuntar, National Defence Force, Israel, Free Syrian Army_
+_Context: Syria, National Defence Force, Israel, Free Syrian Army, Lebanese, release in 2008, Samir Kuntar, Jaramana, Hezbollah, Syrian Civil War_

 ##### Runs over pedestrians
 ### [A motorist runs over pedestrians at the Las Vegas Strip between Planet Hollywood and Paris Las Vegas, killing one person and injuring at least 26 more. ](/news/2015/12/20/a-motorist-runs-over-pedestrians-at-the-las-vegas-strip-between-planet-hollywood-and-paris-las-vegas-killing-one-person-and-injuring-at-lea.md)